Maduro rejects talks with opposition over envoy’s remarks

 In announcing charges Friday, Venezuela’s chief prosecutor, Tarek William Saab, accused Neumann and Avendano of secretly negotiating a deal to drop Venezuela’s claim to Essequibo in exchange for lucrative contracts with multinational corporations.

-Neumann had yet to respond.
-But hours later, Avendano entered the Chilean ambassador’s residence in Caracas, joining a long list of opposition activists who have sought protection at foreign embassies.
+Hours later, Avendano entered the Chilean ambassador’s residence in Caracas, joining a long list of opposition activists who have sought protection at foreign embassies.

-Guaido shrugged off Maduro’s heated comments.
+Guaidó shrugged off Maduro’s comments.

-“They aren*t going to confuse or distract us,” Guaido said at an event Friday in eastern Anzoategui state.
+“They aren*t going to confuse or distract us,” Guaidó said at an event Friday in the eastern state of Anzoategui.
 He said Maduro has done far greater damage to Venezuela’s sovereignty by providing shelter to Colombian rebels and drug trafficking groups.

 Maduro’s interest in the disputed Essequibo area has increased since ExxonMobil in 2015 made one of the world’s largest oil discoveries off the coast of sparsely populated Guyana.